jaredboice/daniel-san/README.md

 // see the source code for real example cases of the following exposed funtions
-// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, criticalThreshold }); // uses the criticalThreshold field const bigSnapshots = snapshotsGreaterThanAmount({ collection: danielSan.events, amount: 3000, propertyKey: 'endBalance' });
+// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, criticalThreshold }); // uses the criticalThreshold field const seventHighestValues = findGreatestValueSnapshots({ collection: danielSan.events, propertyKey: 'endBalance', selectionAmount = 7, reverse = false });
+const sevenLowestValues = findGreatestValueSnapshots({ collection: danielSan.events, propertyKey: 'endBalance', selectionAmount = 7, reverse = true }); // reverse sort gets the lowest values
+const bigSnapshots = findSnapshotsGreaterThanAmount({ collection: danielSan.events, amount: 3000, propertyKey: 'endBalance' });
-const smallSnapshots = snapshotsLessThanAmount({ collection: danielSan.rules, amount: 0, propertyKey: 'convertedAmount' });
+const smallSnapshots = findSnapshotsLessThanAmount({ collection: danielSan.rules, amount: 0, propertyKey: 'convertedAmount' });
 // even if you do not add a currencyConversion function, it will be added for you and it will simply return to the convertedAmount exactly what is in the amount field const rulesToRetire = findRulesToRetire({ danielSan });
 // finds rules with a dateEnd lower than the dateStart value of the main danielSan tree trunk.